 Perhaps discretion is the better part of valor, but for what?
-Many kept secrets hold no value, either in the world at large, to the people whose secrets are protected, or to the people keeping the secrets.
-In fact, they just shield abusers from accountability, and they often create more victims when the abuser continues a form of behavior they desperately need to change.
+Many kept secrets hold no value, either in the world at large, to the people whose secrets are protected, or to the people holding the secrets.
+Often, secrets shield abusers from accountability, and they create more victims when the abuser continues a form of behavior they desperately need to change.

-I’ve learned the greatest value to the world and me will be revealed when I authentically express my true self.
-No more hiding.
+I’ve learned the highest value to the world and me will be revealed when I authentically express my true self—no more hiding.
 Facts are facts.
 This exercise is therapeutic.

 My Life Is A Caricature

-- In 7th grade, I helped my mom through Nursing school by tutoring her in Algebra.
+- In 7th grade, I helped my Mom through Nursing school by tutoring her in Algebra.

-- While I was in college, the Clintons were in office and media advised Social Security wouldn’t be around when I was old enough to collect.
+- While I was in college, the Clintons were in office, and media advised Social Security wouldn’t be around when I was old enough to collect.
 Motivated by the horror-media during the 1992 presidential campaign cycle, I determined to attend grad school while still an undergraduate.

-- First in my family to take on $115,000 in student debt.
+- I was first in my family to take on $115,000 in student debt.
 That debt will continue to amortize until I’m of legal retirement age.

 20s Were Difficult